Sighter/remeta/README.txt

 If some wanted information is not found, as it will be for the harmonic keys, it tries to fetch the information from the web.

+To use the script simply clone the repository with

+	git clone git://github.com/Sighter/remeta.git

+Then make a link to a folder which is present in your PATH variable.

+	ln -s path/to/git/repo/remeta.py path/to/your/bin/PATH/remeta

 ************